Roost + Restore

 The first step is to decide what ribbon or fabric you want to stretch across the diameter of your hoop.
 I used a chunky piece of canvas fabric to adhere my heat transfer vinyl on.
 Follow the manufacters directions for the correct application process on this step.
 In general, iron your fabric before placing the transfer, cover with wax paper and move a hot iron slowly across the surface of the wax paper.

-Slowly peel away the top layer of paper to reveal your new transfer!
+Slowly peel away the top layer of paper!
 Spot check in a corner before commiting to the peel.

 Next, lightly stretch your fabric between the inner and outer hoops and tighten the outer hoop with the clamp.
 Fold and extra fabric around the edges and secure with hot glue.